laznp/laznp.github.io/pages/kyverno-deploy-and-use.md

 ```
 As you can see, kyverno automatically sync the secret from `default` namespace to our new created namespace.

-There is still many example policy Kyverno, you can check on their official document on [Kyverno](https://kyverno.io/policies/).
+There are still many example policy Kyverno, you can check on their official document on [Kyverno](https://kyverno.io/policies/).
 Or you can create your own policy to harden you Kubernetes Cluster.